 PAYE tax rates

-Nigeria uses Pay-As-You-Earn (PAYE) system of calculating personal income tax which is called PAYE tax.
+Nigeria uses Pay-As-You-Earn (PAYE) system to calculate personal income tax which is PAYE tax.
 The annual PAYE tax rate progresses from This tax rate progresses from 7 percent to 24 percent of taxable income.
 The taxable income band is from NGN300,000 to above NGN3,200,000 in a year.
 However, a minimum tax of 1% of gross income applies where an individual has no taxable income or the PAYE tax is lower than the minimum tax.
 This rarely occurs for foreign employees.

 Statutory PAYE tax returns

 An employer is responsible for deducting monthly PAYE tax from employees’ salary and remitting same to the relevant tax authority within 10 days of the next month.
 Two annual PAYE tax returns which an employer should file are Form H1 and Form A.